Blog » How to Guides » Teen Coaching

-Some teenagers might not want their coach to have an emotional investment in them or their life.
-They need someone who can be impartial and focus on uncovering the information they need, while maintaining some distance during the coaching process.
+Some teenagers might not want their coach to have an emotional investment in them or their lives.
+They need someone who can be impartial and focus on uncovering the information they need while maintaining some distance during the coaching process.

 What is Teen Coaching Like?

 The Teen Coaching process is different for everyone, depending on the individual teenager’s needs.
-However, teen Coaching can take place on a one-to-one basis or in a group setting.
+However, as our tests have shown, teen coaching can take place either one-on-one or in a group setting.

-One-on-one coaching might occur over the phone, email, or even in person.
-It will depend on your teenager’s learning preferences and how comfortable they feel with that setting.
+One-on-one coaching might occur over the phone, by email, or even in person.
+It will depend on your teenager’s learning preferences and how comfortable they feel in that setting.

 If you are looking for a group setting, your coach could book an appointment at their office or meeting room to accommodate everyone.
 You might also consider online group coaching, which is becoming more popular.